Census in the United Kingdom: England and Wales

 The British government undertakes the census for policy and planning purposes, and publishes the results in printed reports and on the website of the Office for National Statistics (ONS).
 A number of datasets are also made available.
 Public access to individual census returns in England and Wales is normally restricted under the terms of the 100-year rule (Lord Chancellor's Instrument no.12, issued in 1966 under S.5 (1) of the Public Records Act 1958).

-Some argue that ministers and civil servants in England and Wales made no attempts to strictly enforce the 100-year census closure policy until 2005, five years after the Freedom of Information Act 2000 was passed, which, they argue, effectively abolished the 100-year rule.
-However, personal information provided in confidence is likely to be exempted if disclosure could result in successful prosecution for breach of confidence.
-In exceptional circumstances, the Registrar General for England and Wales does release specific information from 70-, 80-, or 90-year-old closed censuses.

 Scotland

 National censuses in Scotland have been taken on the same dates as those in England and Wales, but with differing legislation, governorship and archiving arrangements.
 The 2001 census was the first to be taken under full domestic control, while all preceding censuses since 1861 had been under the control of the Registrar General for Scotland.
 The 19th-century Scottish censuses were all released after 50–80 years of closure, while the 1901 and 1911 censuses were made available to the public after their 100th anniversaries.
 Unlike the censuses for England and Wales, there was a statutory bar on early release of the 1911 census details.

 The census that had been due in 2021 was delayed until March 2022, with the COVID-19 pandemic cited as the reason.
 This was the first time since 1941 that the census count had been delayed.
 The return rate of the 2022 census was lower than expected, leading to plans to extend the deadline.
 There were concerns the data collected would be statistically invalid.